-Most listings are in the $10's per square foot per year.
-The Guadalupe County submarket is seeing a an increase in rates.
-In the last 3 months, the median rate increased $0 per sqft per year.
-That's a 2% increase in rent.
+The typical asking rate per listing is in the $10's per square foot per year.
+The Guadalupe County submarket is seeing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 8% decline in rent.

-Compared to the rest of the Greater Austin market, the Guadalupe County submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Greater Austin market, the Guadalupe County region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 3 listings have come on the market, which means spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 3 listings have been listed, which means listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 300% of the listings in the Guadalupe County are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,000 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market were built in 2005 and are Class B.
+Even though the median size is 3,000 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this area are close to 2 floors.
+Most buildings in this market were built in 2001 and are Class B.